dmbarbour/glas/docs/GlasCLI.md

           # implicitly rewrites to
         glas --run cli.opname Args

 My vision and intention is that end users mostly operate through user-defined operations.
-To fit the aesthetic, we must avoid cluttering the command line with runtime switches.
-Instead, we'll push most configuration options into application 'settings', a configuration file, and environment variables.
+To avoid cluttering the command line with runtime switches, we'll push all configuration options into application 'settings' and the configuration file.

 ## Configuration